Killol14/Namaste-India/README.md

-Credit goes to Bootstrap 5 and FreeImages
+ * Credit goes to Bootstrap 5 and FreeImages
-Navigation Bar JavaScript
+ * Navigation Bar JavaScript
-Main Images from FreeImages
+ * Main Images from FreeImages
-Gallery page from Lighthouse.js
+ * Gallery page from Lighthouse.js
-Google Map From API keys
+ * Google Map From API keys
-Contact form from emailjs
+ * Contact form from Emailjs

 ### Acknowledgements